in

 • Check Belamcanda for leaf damage in spring; remove and destroy all foliage and stems in fall.

-Belamcanda Propagation
+Belamcanda propagation

 • Belamcanda self-sows and is short-lived.